-245-A Miocene conglomerate horizon in the Napenagila fossil locality of the Turkana Basin in Kenya is extensively cemented by 275 calcite and dolomite.
+A Miocene conglomerate horizon in the Napenagila fossil locality of the Turkana Basin in Kenya is extensively cemented by calcite and dolomite.
 The dolomite is unique in a number of ways.
 It forms an isopachous layer on surfaces of fossil trees, showing that it formed in the saturated zone.
-It has a bladed habit, and is a bright yellow color, becoming darker yellow in the growth direction (Fig. 1817).
-While only an outer crust of the sample has typical bright orange luminescence, the sample glows in the luminescope (Fig. 1817).
-The dolomite has variable trace element concentrations along the growth direction, and

-250 extreme U enrichment in the final phases of growth as shown by synchrotron XRF element mapping (Fig. 1918), μXRF (Fig. 20 280 19) and laser ablation (Fig. 2120).
-The bladed morphology of the dolomite crystals is strongly emphasized by trace element patterns in the youngest part of the dolomite, and is particularly striking in the very high resolution maps from TES (Fig. 1918).
-U M5 XANES shows that the U in the dolomite is in the reduced state (Fig. 2322).
+It has a bladed habit, and is a bright yellow color, becoming darker yellow in the growth direction (Fig. 17).
+While only an outer crust of the sample has typical bright orange luminescence, the sample glows in the luminescope (Fig. 17).
+The dolomite has variable trace element concentrations along the growth direction, and 280 extreme U enrichment in the final phases of growth as shown by synchrotron XRF element mapping (Fig. 18), μXRF (Fig. 19) and laser ablation (Fig. 20).
+The bladed morphology of the dolomite crystals is strongly emphasized by trace element patterns in the youngest part of the dolomite, and is particularly striking in the very high resolution maps from TES (Fig. 18).
+U M5 XANES shows that the U in the dolomite is in the reduced state (Fig. 22).
 The stratigraphic context of this dolomite and other carbonates from the Turkana Basin is being studied by Kevin Hatton and will be presented in a more comprehensive way elsewhere.
-Meanwhile, the very well-behaved U-Pb systematics make this a possible dolomite reference material, and the

-255 elsewhere.
-Meanwhile, the very well-behaved U-Pb systematics make this a possible dolomite standard, and the285 XRF mapping and X-ray spectroscopy make it a good example for carbonate characterization.
-The U/Pb ratios for the dolomite sample range from 250-550.
-Using a selection criteria of Sr concentrations greater than 2500 ppm, and Pb less than 0.3 ppm produces over 2200 pixels.
-Binning the pixels into 70 bins produces an age of 15 Ma (Fig. 2221).
-Removing the 'tails' produces
+Meanwhile, the very well-behaved U-Pb systematics make this a possible dolomite reference material, and the 285 XRF mapping and X-ray spectroscopy make it a good example for carbonate characterization.
+The 238U/206Pb ratios for the dolomite sample range from 250-550.
+Using a selection criteria of U concentrations greater than 500, 600, 700 ppm, and 208Pb less than 0.3 ppm produces over 1683, 1043, 452 pixels.
+Binning the pixels into 50,30,20 pixel bins produces data that form a small cluster that does not lead itself to the isochron approach.
+Plotted on the Wetherill type concordia plot, the data overlap with concordia and give a nominal age of an age of about 12 Ma (Fig. 21).
+Based on the Barstow results the age is likely slightly older.
+However, because this is a dolomite, more work is needed to understand how the different matrix will affect the U/Pb fractionation.

-\data that plotsplot near the concordia curve but isare poorly anchored on the common Pb side (Fig. 2221), and we chose not to assume

-260 an initial isotope value.
-The average of the Pb/U ages produced by selection of pixels within polygons on

-290 the basis of high U along a crystal is 14.52 Ma (Fig. 2221).
-The average of the Pb/U ages based on binning pixels where Sr is greater than 2500 and Pb is less than 0.3 ppm (which was based on the monocle inspector in lolite4) is 14.77 Ma (Fig. 2221).
-We are working on isotope dilution of this sample which will provide an age for comparison, but whether the age is correct or not, the U/Pb systematics are very favorable.

-265-87Sr/86Sr of thethree aliquots of the Turkana dolomite from the outside (oldest) to the inside (youngest) are indistinguishable

-295 from each other at 0.703306 (Table 2).
-With the well behaved U/Pb systematics, high concentrations of reduced U and homogeneous Sr/Sr, and further work in collaboration with other labs, this sample could be a standardreference material for U/Pb dating, Sr isotopes, and synchrotron U spectroscopy.
+87Sr/86Sr of three aliquots of the Turkana dolomite from the outside (oldest) to the inside (youngest) are indistinguishable from each other at 0.703306 (Table 2).
+With the well behaved U/Pb systematics, high concentrations of reduced U and homogeneous 87Sr/86Sr, and further work in collaboration with other labs, this sample could be a reference material for U/Pb dating, Sr isotopes, and synchrotron U spectroscopy.